arvidn/libtorrent/docs/manual.rst

 ``total_done`` is the total number of bytes of the file(s) that we have.
 All this does not necessarily has to be downloaded during this session (that's ``total_download_payload``).

+``total_wanted_done`` is the number of bytes we have downloadd, only counting the pieces that we actually want to download. i.e. excluding any pieces that we have but are filtered as not wanted.

+``total_wanted`` is the total number of bytes we want to download.
+This is also excluding pieces that have been filtered.

 ``num_seeds`` is the number of peers that are seeding that this client is currently connected to.